wanyakrecipes/coft-web/content/posts/2022-08-23-music-non-stop-field-day-2022/index.md

 5:23pm.
 Asked at the bar if they sold soda.
 Only sold canned water for £2.50.
 Soda for mixing only.
 I bought one cause I’m a sucker.
 In Balham, I once paid £5 for an orange juice poured out of carton you’d find in Costco.

 5:31pm.
 North Stage.
 Squarepusher.
-Back against the barrier, in front of sound desk.
+Back against the barrier, in front of the sound desk.

 5:43pm.
 Squarepusher seems to combine Aphex Twin, bleep, chords that echo Miles Davis’s *In a Silent Way* and math rock.